exlunaproject/lua_at_client/README.md

 With Apache HTTPd <2.4.9, the FallbackResource directive should preferably not be used in the active virtual host, as it invalidates the LuaMapHandler directive.

-###Installation for Apache/mod_lua and Sailor
+###Installation with Sailor

-Lua@Client comes bundled with the Sailor MVC Lua Framework (https://github.com/Etiene/sailor), so there is no need to change anything.
-Install Sailor (https://github.com/Etiene/sailor#installation-for-debian-like-systems) and simply point your browser to `?r=test/runat_client` and `?r=test/runat_both` to see it in action.
+Lua@Client comes bundled with the [Sailor MVC Lua Framework](https://github.com/Etiene/sailor), so there is no need to change anything.
+Sailor is currently compatible with Apache with mod_lua or mod_pLua, Nginx with ngx_lua, or any CGI-enabled web server, like Civetweb or Mongoose, if CGILua is present.

+[Install Sailor](https://github.com/Etiene/sailor#installation), merge the `test/dev-app` application with the default Sailor app, and simply point your browser to `?r=test/runat_client` and `?r=test/runat_both` to see it in action.

 ###Installation for CGILua